Libra-Geek/Unit-of-Measurement-Converter/README.md

 # Unit-of-Measurement-Converter
-A simple tool for converting measurements between inches, feet, and yards using Python conditional if and elif statements
+This project enables quick conversions between units of length, specifically inches, feet, and yards.
+Users can input a starting unit and desired conversion unit, receiving the converted value in real-time.